 (1) Stabilization of cleared sites shall occur within seven calendar days of final grading.

 (2) Proper revegetation techniques shall be employed using native plant species, proper seed bed preparation, fertilizer and mulching to protect germinating plants.
-Grassed areas shall be sodded or loamed with not less than four inches compacted depth of loam as specified in § 430-39, and seeded with turf grass seed of a mixture approved by the Board.
+Grassed areas shall be sodded or loamed with not less than four inches' compacted depth of loam as specified in § 430-39, and seeded with turf grass seed of a mixture approved by the Board.
 Plantings shall be made during the season appropriate to the selected plant species.

 (3) Finished grade shall be no higher than the trunk flare(s) of trees to be retained.
 If a grade change of six inches or more at the base of the tree is proposed, a retaining wall or tree well may be required.